DudkinON/Full-Stack-Web-Developer/Programming_Fundamentals_and_the_Web/Build a Portfolio Site/README.md

 ### Used technologies.

-For this project used following technologies:
+The following were used for this project:

 - [jQuery](http://jquery.com/) - JavaScript frame work
 - [Bootstrap](http://getbootstrap.com/) - Grid system